Pilots

 Stakeholders: Computational Social Scientists (Research Producers and consumers)

-Timeline: November 2023 - September 2025
+Timeline: November 2023 - November 2025

 Objectives: The goal of this Pilot is to enhance reproducibility for code and data through checklists in research lifecycle.